jaystack/molinio-posts/_posts/2017-04-21-creating-todo-application-from-molinio-templates.md

 ### Storing tasks

 Refreshing the browser makes tasks disappear.
 Preventing this let’s male a Rest project.
 The Rest project stores the tasks to the Mongo database, thus making them available later.
-So firstly, create a Mongo database named the “infra-todo-mongodb”.
+So firstly, create a Mongo database named the `infra-todo-mongodb`.
-![enter image description here](http://image.prntscr.com/image/7610dee07d9447a895d672e34d33e524.png) Create the Rest project too, named “service-todo-data” on the 3001 port.
+![enter image description here](http://image.prntscr.com/image/7610dee07d9447a895d672e34d33e524.png) Create the Rest project too, named `service-todo-data` on the `3001` port.
 Do not forget to tick MongoDB as dependency.
 ![enter image description here](http://image.prntscr.com/image/4699597d31f14e35af4c934f98d8caa9.png) Let’s open the Visual Studio Code with it’s icon and take a look at project just made.
 We need to two new CorpJS modules.
-Install them with these commands: „npm i corpjs-endpoints --save”, „npm i corpjs-mongodb --save”.
-(Hint: In Molinio by clicking the console icon, the console opens in the project) Afterwards import these into the “system.ts” file.
+Install them with these commands: `npm i corpjs-endpoints --save`, `npm i corpjs-mongodb --save`.
+Afterwards import these into the “system.ts” file.

+> **Hint:** In Molinio by clicking the console icon, the console opens in the project

 ```javascript
 .add('endpoints', Endpoints()).dependsOn({ component: 'config', source: 'endpoints', as: 'config' })